 If you come to Rome in August, fret not, you will easily find great restaurants open, fantastic gelaterias, pretty much all hotels, and obviously all the landmarks and attractions.
 If you want to do some grocery shopping, local shops will be open most of August, probably closing for a week or two if they are exclusively family-run.
 For sure, store chains like Conad, Carrefour, Todis, or In’s, will be open the whole month and many also on the 15th of August, the biggest holiday in Italy in summer.

 Until not long ago, most restaurants and businesses would close for a week or two around the 15th of August, known in Italy as Ferragosto.
 Now many would still close around Ferragosto but definitely not all shops or restaurants, simply because they can’t afford to close in one of the busiest tourist months of the year.

 You’ll have more chances to find the “closed for holiday” sign in the neighborhoods far from the city center, but in areas like Trastevere, Centro Storico, and around the Vatican, there will be plenty of choices of restaurants, bars, cafes, and gelaterias.

 Is Rome quiet in August?

-In August, Rome is quiet comparing to other months because many Romans go on holiday.
+In August, Rome is quiet compared to other months because many Romans go on holiday.
 So traffic of cars will be much slower and peak hour will barely happen.
 But if you are wondering if landmarks are quiet, I’m sorry to disappoint you, they are not.

-Summer is the highest seasons of Rome’s tourism so the attractions and the streets in the city center are always crowded.
+Summer is the highest season of Rome’s tourism so the attractions and the streets in the city center are always crowded.
 Areas like Piazza Navona, Campo de’ Fiori, Via del Corso, or Trastevere will be very busy day and night.